 BRUCE LICHT

-But even his vast expertise did not compare to the twelfth-century physician to the Sultan of Cairo in Egypt, and codifier of Jewish philosophy and law, Rabbi Moshe ben Maimon (known as "The Rambam" or “Maimonides”) who lived more than a half-century prior, from 1135 - 1204 AD.
+But even his vast expertise did not remotely compare to the twelfth-century physician to the Sultan of Cairo in Egypt, and codifier of Jewish philosophy and law, Rabbi Moshe ben Maimon (known as “the Rambam” or “Maimonides”) who lived more than a half-century prior, from 1135—1204 CE.
 The Rambam was literally on a completely different level.

-Similarly, Rabbi Akiva did not vaguely compare to the enormous, almost immeasurable understanding held by Moses.
+Similarly, Rabbi Akiva did not even vaguely compare to the enormous, almost immeasurable understanding held by Moses.
 Regardless of what religion the academic sages throughout history followed (be it Catholicism, Protestantism, etc.), the comparison is consistently the same.

 Just look at any of the great scientists of history, like Copernicus, Galileo, Newton and others.
 Unquestionably, they discovered amazing things and changed the way we view our world, but we have subsequently advanced by leaps and bounds.
 Even some ground-breaking concepts of Albert Einstein have evolved and been further refined.(5)